daniCh8/road-segmentation-eth-cil-2020/README.md

 - `-a` can be used to set the number of additional epochs used to train the networks.
 If it's not specified, the default value in [config](/src/config.py) will be used.
 - `-c` can be used to set the number of competition epochs used to train the networks.
 If it's not specified, the default value in [config](/src/config.py) will be used.
 - `-n` can be used to set a different subset of nets to train rather than the default one.
 The nets must be passed iteratively (i.e. `-n u_xception -n ures_xception -n uspp_xception` will train the subset of nets: `['u_xception', 'ures_xception', 'uspp_xception']`).
 The nets passed must be a subset of `['u_xception', 'ures_xception', 'uspp_xception', 'u_resnet50v2', 'ures_resnet50v2', 'uspp_resnet50v2', 'deepuresnet', 'dunet']`.
+- `-p` can be used to set the directory where to store the outputs of the training/prediction.
+If `-p` is specified, then such folder will be `../submissions/{-p}` rather than the default one `../submissions/{datetime_of_run}`.
+- `-s` can be used to use the run only to generate a prediction rather than training all the networks.
+To do so, `-s` should be set to `'predict'`, `-p` must be set to a output directory of a previous run and `-n` should be used to list the networks that the prediction ensemble should comprehend (if `-n` is not set, the ensemble will be generated out of the default six models).
+Obviously, to not run into an error when using `-s` to predict, the directory set in `-p` must contain the outputs of a previous training of the nets specified in `-n`.

 Once all those jobs are finished, the project will be completed and all the outputs of the training, along with the final predictions, will be at the `submission_root` path set in [config](/src/config.py).